profandyfield/discovr/README.md

 * **tumour**: fictitious data about mobile phone use and brain tumours.
 For details execute `?tumour`.
 * **video_games**: fictitious data about the relationship between video game use, callous unemotional traits and aggression.
 For details execute `?video_games`.
 * **tuk_2011**: Data about whether needing to urinate helps decision making.
 For details execute `?tuk_2011`.
+* **xbox**: Fictitious data relating injuries to the type of video console game played and the console it was played on. `?xbox`.
 * **zhang_sample**: Data about whether performing a maths test under a different name assists performance.
 For details execute `?zhang_2013_subsample`.

 ## Smart Alex solutions